 The latest addition to Deildartunguhver is a café inside a greenhouse!
-We bought some coffee and organic tomatoes and brought it inside the warmth of the lovely greenhouse where we were surrounded by tomato plants.
+We bought some coffee and organic tomatoes and brought them inside the warmth of the lovely greenhouse where we were surrounded by tomato plants.

-You will find a food-truck called Staldrið next to the greenhouse.
+You will find a food truck called Staldrið next to the greenhouse.
 It is run by Bragi (see my photo above).
 Bragi joined us in the greenhouse and told us about his produce.